bellxalli/centroid-finder/serverPlan.md

 will likely have to break the file up get data that will be used in api requests from jar
 DO NOT create everything from scratch use what we have

+ARCHITECTURE SKETCH:

+User (makes a request to the server) v
+Goes to: the Express Server, index.js
+    (requests the user can make)
+        GET /api/videos, GET /thumbnail/:filename, POST /process/:filename?targetColor&threshold, GET /process/:jobId/status
+v
+Goes to: VideoProcessor.jar
+    (will read a video from /videos, outputs the CSV file to /results)